Philosophical zombie: History

+Philosophical zombies are associated with David Chalmers, but it was philosopher Robert Kirk who first used the term "zombie" in this context, in 1974.
+Before that, Keith Campbell made a similar argument in his 1970 book Body and Mind, using the term "imitation man".
+Chalmers further developed and popularized the idea in his work.

-There has been a lively debate about what the zombie argument shows.
-Critics who primarily argue that zombies are not conceivable include Daniel Dennett (although he has also claimed at least once that all humans are philosophical zombies), Nigel J. T. Thomas, David Braddon-Mitchell, and Robert Kirk; critics who assert mostly that conceivability does not entail possibility include Katalin Balog, Keith Frankish, Christopher Hill, and Stephen Yablo; and critics who question the logical validity of the argument include George Bealer.
+There has been a lively debate over what the argument demonstrates.
+Critics who primarily argue that zombies are not conceivable include Daniel Dennett, Nigel J. T. Thomas, David Braddon-Mitchell, and Robert Kirk.
+Critics who assert mostly that conceivability does not entail possibility include Katalin Balog, Keith Frankish, Christopher Hill, and Stephen Yablo.
+Critics who question the argument's logical validity include George Bealer.

 In his 2019 update to the article on philosophical zombies in the Stanford Encyclopedia of Philosophy, Kirk summed up the current state of the debate:

-A 2013 survey of professional philosophers conducted by Bourget and Chalmers produced the following results:

-In 2020, the same survey yielded "inconceivable" 16%, "conceivable but not possible" 37%, "metaphysically possible" 24%, and "other" 23%.
+A 2013 survey of professional philosophers by Bourget and Chalmers found that 36% said p-zombies were conceivable but metaphysically impossible; 23% said they were metaphysically possible; 16% said they were inconceivable; and 25% responded "other".
+In 2020, the same survey yielded almost identical results: "conceivable but impossible" 37%, "metaphysically possible" 24%, "inconceivable" 16%, and "other" 23%.

 Types of zombies

 Though philosophical zombies are widely used in thought experiments, the detailed articulation of the concept is not always the same.
-P-zombies were introduced primarily to argue against specific types of physicalism such as behaviorism, according to which mental states exist solely as behavior.
-Belief, desire, thought, consciousness, and so on, are only behavior (whether external behavior or internal behavior) or tendencies towards behaviors.
-A p-zombie that is behaviorally indistinguishable from a normal human being but lacks conscious experiences is therefore not logically possible according to the behaviorist, so an appeal to the logical possibility of a p-zombie furnishes an argument that behaviorism is false.
+P-zombies were introduced primarily to argue against specific types of physicalism such as materialism and behaviorism, according to which mental states exist solely as behavior.
+Belief, desire, thought, consciousness, and so on, are conceptualized as behavior (whether external behavior or internal behavior) or tendencies towards behaviors.
+A p-zombie behaviorally indistinguishable from a normal human being but lacking conscious experiences is therefore not logically possible according to the behaviorist, so an appeal to the logical possibility of a p-zombie furnishes an argument that behaviorism is false.
 Proponents of zombie arguments generally accept that p-zombies are not physically possible, while opponents necessarily deny that they are metaphysically or, in some cases, even logically possible.

 The unifying idea of the zombie is that of a human completely lacking conscious experience.
-It is possible to distinguish various zombie sub-types used in different thought experiments as follows:
+It is possible to distinguish various zombie subtypes used in different thought experiments as follows: